How research works

 Cancer research works when discoveries made in the laboratory are successfully translated into the clinic, leading to improved medical care.
 In reality, it often takes many attempts to bring about improved treatments and patient care.

-It is important for researchers to find out why some promising discoveries fail to work in animal models or in clinical trials, as this information forms the basis of the next research study.
+It is important for researchers to find out why some promising discoveries fail to work in the lab or in clinical trials, as this information forms the basis of the next research study.
 This is why information from clinical trials must also be translated back to the laboratory.

 Another important tool in cancer research is the study of population-based research.
 This research is known as epidemiology and involves the study of incidence, risk and patterns of disease within a population.